gotchacode/vim-tomorrow-theme/readme.md

 # Vim Tomorrow Theme

 This is a vim only project for the awesome [Tomorrow theme](https://github.com/chriskempson/tomorrow-theme).
-I didn't found any Vim specific repo which eases the install using Bundles, NeoBundles etc.
+I couldn't find any Vim specific repo which eases the install using Bundles, NeoBundles etc.

 ## Installation:

-In order to install the theme, add the lines on your .vimrc:
+In order to install the theme, add the lines on your `.vimrc`:

 ```vimL
 " Add bundle for Tomorrow theme